isabella232/help-7/sphinx/src/vendor-information/general-vendor-information.rst

 * Our company name is DoiT Multi-Cloud Sverige International AB
 * Our Registration Number is 559300-7197
-* Our address is Bolagsrätt Sundsvall AB, Box 270 851 04 SUNDSVALL, Sweden
+* Our address is :raw-html:`Bolagsr&auml;tt` Sundsvall AB, Box 270 851 04 SUNDSVALL, Sweden